claudiogiu/Packaging-Custom-Affinity-Propagation-Clustering/docs/api.md

 #### Attributes

 - `labels_` (`ndarray` of shape `(n_samples,)`)
-  Cluster assignment for each input sample, assigned after fitting the model.
+  Cluster labels for each input sample, assigned after fitting the model.

 - `cluster_centers_indices_` (`ndarray` of `int`)
   Indices of the identified exemplars, computed after fitting the model.